-Survivors of war and their offspring can get better treatment if their history, parental influence and biological and inherited traits can be measured for understanding.
+Survivors of war and their offspring can get better treatment if their history, parental influence and biological and inherited traits can be assessed for better understanding.

 My visits to Ukraine offered a window into the lives and happenings of children growing up in war.
-My own experiences allowed insight into the true extent of trauma which cannot be realised until one has achieved pure safety.
-It is in this time that memories are pulled like a corkscrew.
+My own experiences allowed insight into the true extent of trauma which can only be realised through extensive treatment.

 Another person, a local named ‘Telichko’ detailed her struggles catalysed by the war.

 “Diabetes began” …”(brought on by) it is the physical(exertion), I am very much afraid if something happens to me, my daughter will be on her own”.

 She later described her daughter behaves “like an adult”, joking she sometimes gets confused as to who is the real parent, and that she is unshaken by the sound of gunfire.
 But most who live along the frontlines of conflict react little to what is happening and they carry on with their lives like the war is another part of it.

 Professor Neil Greenberg of Professor of Mental Health at the Royal College of Psychiatrists explains:

 “In some cases, this may be adaptive.
 In fact, many people who live in constant war-torn societies suffer some distress and then adapt what they do in order to be able to continue with their lives as best they can”